 It is questionable if you can swim in the lake, i wouldn't recommend it tho.

 Drakolimni lake in the foreground, Smolikas northwestern slopes in the background 05/18/06

 The Trtions that live in the lake

 If you are in the area during the ski season you can choose between ski mountaineering and/or resort skiing in the nearby Vasilitsa ski resort.
-The ski resort has 5 ski lifts and 16 adult groomed runs and 2 baby groomed runs.
-The resort offers excellent tree skiing and powder during large storm cycles and its it a ski mountaineering favorite between skiers.
+The ski resort has 5 ski lifts and 16 adult groomed runs and 2 babies groomed runs.
+The resort offers excellent tree skiing and powder during large storm cycles and it's it a ski mountaineering favourite between skiers.
 The highest resort elevation is at 2115m whilst the Vasilitsa peak is 2249m.

 You can always though ski mountaineer on the slopes of Smolikas its self.
 You can find information here

 .
 It is recommended that you always ski with someone else and never underestimate the mountain or overestimate yourself.
 Safe skiing.

 There is no avalanche website for Greece thus the avalanche forecast for Vasilitsa ski resort will be your baseline for ski mo on Smolikas.
 This is their website